Aalyahmonday/ytbplus/FAQ.md

   3. Translate each line below after each =
   4. Open a Pull Request

-- You can also add your localization to [YouPiP](https://github.com/PoomSmart/YouPiP/tree/main/layout/Library/Application%20Support/YouPiP.bundle), [YTUHD](https://github.com/PoomSmart/YTUHD/tree/master/layout/Library/Application%20Support/YTUHD.bundle) and [Return YouTube Dislike](https://github.com/PoomSmart/Return-YouTube-Dislikes/tree/main/layout/Library/Application%20Support/RYD.bundle).
+- You can also add your localization to [YouPiP](https://github.com/PoomSmart/YouPiP/tree/main/layout/Library/Application%20Support/YouPiP.bundle), [YTUHD](https://github.com/PoomSmart/YTUHD/tree/master/layout/Library/Application%20Support/YTUHD.bundle), [Return YouTube Dislike](https://github.com/PoomSmart/Return-YouTube-Dislikes/tree/main/layout/Library/Application%20Support/RYD.bundle), and [YTABConfig](https://github.com/PoomSmart/YTABConfig/tree/main/layout/Library/Application%20Support/YTABC.bundle).
 The process is the same.

 ***
 ### Q: Is uYouPlus safe?
 - Eww, I'm afraid that I cannot answer this question.
-While most of the tweaks that are used in uYouPlus are open-source, there are two things that are not open-source:
+While most of the tweaks that are used in uYouPlus are open-source, there several part that are not open-source:
   - **uYou**: uYou is not open-source.
 But MiRO92 - the developer of uYou, is a very well-known and talent developer in jailbreak community.
 If you don't trust him, then I think you have no one left to trust 🤷‍♂️
+  - The **Open in YouTube** extensions.
-  - The YouTube ipa: you always can decrypt YouTube yourself.
+  - The **YouTube** IPA: you always can decrypt YouTube yourself.
 - After all, I highly recommend you build your own iPA of uYouPlus.
 See [Building - Wiki](https://github.com/qnblackcat/uYouPlus/wiki/Building)

 ***
 ### Q: I got the IPA.
 How do I install uYouPlus?
 ❖ There are many tools to sideload IPA to your phone.
-AltStore and Sideloadly are recommended.
+TrollStore is recommended first (if possible).
+Other alternatives are AltStore and Sideloadly.
 See [Installation - Wiki](https://github.com/qnblackcat/uYouPlus/wiki/Installation) for more info.

 ***
 ### Q: Does it require jailbroken?
 - **_NO, IT DOES NOT_**.
 The IPA is made for non-jb users.
-- If you are jailbroken but still want to use uYouPlus, you must sideload it with AltStore, Sideloadly, Reprovision...
+- If you are jailbroken but still want to use uYouPlus, you must sideload it with TrollStore, AltStore, Sideloadly, Reprovision...
 Using AppSync Unifield & Filza will not work (app crashes on launching).

 ***
 ### Q: Does it support ARM mac?